 We are maintaining a consolidated guide to the various COVID-19-related court arrangements in NSW and in federal courts and tribunals.
 The guide covers information for those attending court as well as up to date information on procedural changes being made in view of the coronavirus pandemic in the various jurisdictions.

 The Bar Association wants to help those required to use online hearings as a result of the COVID-19 pandemic.
-To assist, our Innovation and Technology Committee will provide email and eventually telephone assistance to members having connectivity issues.
+To assist, our Innovation and Technology Committee will provide email assistance to members having connectivity issues.
 Contact: email@example.com

 - Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) Declaration 2020